python-poetry/poetry/docs/contributing.md

 [guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) you will find helpful.

 {{% note %}}
 The Poetry repo includes a [Dev Container](https://containers.dev/) configuration.
+By opening the repo in a Dev Container, you will have all tools/dependencies, as outlined by this guide, installed for you for easy contributing.

-If you already have Visual Studio Code and Docker installed, you can [click here](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/python-poetry/poetry) to get started.
-This will cause VS Code to automatically install the Dev Containers extension if needed, clone the source code into a container volume, and spin up a Dev Container with all dependencies and tools installed for contributing.
-Alternatively, you can also open your fork of the repository in Visual Studio Code using the **Dev Containers: Clone Repository in Container Volume...** command.
+If you already have Visual Studio Code and Docker installed, you can install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and then use the **Dev Containers: Clone Repository in Container Volume...** command to open your fork.

-If the repo is opened in GitHub Codespaces, the environment will be automatically set up for contributing with all dependencies and tools installed.
+If you are using GitHub Codespaces, the environment will be automatically set up when the repository is opened.
 {{% /note %}}

 Next, you should install Poetry's dependencies, and run the test suite to make sure everything is working as expected: